ZeitOnline/bugsnag_exporter/README.rst

 Prometheus considers metrics stale after 300s, so that's the highest scrape_interval one should use.
 However it's usually unnecessary to hit the API that often, since the vulnerability alert information does not change that rapidly.

+You can pass `--buckets` with a comma-separated list to define the upper bucket bounds that are used to generate the histogram metric.

 Configure Prometheus
 --------------------